pinellolab/EPInformer/README.md

 ### Setup

 EPInformer requires ABC enhancer-gene data for training and predicting gene expression.
 You can obtain the ABC data from [ENCODE](https://www.encodeproject.org/search/?type=Annotation&annotation_type=element+gene+regulatory+interaction+predictions&software_used.software.name=abc-enhancer-gene-prediction-encode_v1) or by running the ABC pipeline available on their [GitHub](https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction) acquire cell-type-specific gene-enhancer links.
 We provide a script [here](https://github.com/JasonLinjc/EPInformer/tree/main/data) for downloading ABC enhancer-gene links from ENCODE for *K562* and *GM12878* cell lines.

-### 1. Gene expression prediction
 To predict the gene expression measured by CAGE-seq or RNA-seq in *K562* and *GM12878* cell lines with EPInformer, please first run the folloing command to setup the environment:
 ```
 # Clone this repository
 git clone https://github.com/JasonLinjc/EPInformer.git